sahilIT2020/gluuQAAutomation/README.md

 The goal of this project is to automate the QA process using Selenium webdriver.

-# How to run the test
+# How to run QA test cases

  1. Clone the project: `git clone https://github.com/sahiliamsso/gluuQAAutomation.git`
  1. `cd src/main/java/org/gluu/gluuQAAutomation/configuration/`